AdityaVallabh/ctf-write-ups/Google CTF 2018/JS Safe 2.0/README.md

 			print('(%d, %d) => %s' % (a, b, inp))
 ```

-After a while, we get the flag we are looking for!
+Run the script and after a while, we get the flag we are looking for!
 The first string doesn't make complete sense but the second one does!

 ![Image 5](images/img5.png)